emberjs/rfcs/text/0000-modifier-manager-timing-capabilities.md

 - The [ember-autoresize-modifier](https://emberobserver.com/addons/ember-autoresize-modifier), which resizes a textarea to fit its content.
 - ...

 Installing a modifier after browser painted the element also causes issues for modifiers, which adds interactivity to an element.
 The `{{on}}` modifier provided by Ember itself is an example of such a modifier.
 It registers event listeners on an element.
-If an user interact with an element _before_ the event listeners are registered may lead to a broken user experience.
+If an user interacts with an element _before_ the event listeners are registered, the application misses that interaction, which may lead to a broken user experience.

 This RFC aims to overcome this limitation by allowing modifiers to request execution _before_ browser painted the element.
 This timing will be called _on layout_ going forward.
 The existing timing will be called _on idle_.